Liquid Ring - How it Works

 - Isopropyl Alcohol (IPA)

-The vapor pressure of the sealant is very important in the sizing of the vacuum system, as this directly affects the capacity and end vacuum of the vacuum pump.
-You can get beyond the vapor pressure limitation utilizing additional stages of compression such as ejectors and boosters.
-In fact, we have supplied methanol sealed systems operating at 5 torr, and water sealed systems operating at 0.03 torr.
+The vapor pressure of the sealant is very important in the sizing of the vacuum system because this directly affects the capacity and end vacuum of the vacuum pump.
+Additional stages of compression, such as ejectors and boosters, can be used to get beyond the vapor pressure limitation of the sealant.
+In fact, Wintek has supplied methanol sealed systems operating at 5 torr, and water sealed systems operating at 0.03 torr.